 How the Lighthouse button name audit fails

-Lighthouse flags buttons that don't have accessible names:
+Lighthouse flags buttons that don't have text content or an

 The Lighthouse Accessibility score is a weighted average of all the accessibility audits.
 See the Lighthouse accessibility scoring post for more information.

 Make the label a clear call to action.